Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 To get more detailed analysis and Reports on Stocks, join StockEdge Club by subscribing to our StockEdge plans.

-In recent years, the Indian government has made significant investments in the Defence sector.
+In recent years, the Indian government has made significant investments in the Defence sector which impacts the defence stocks directly.
 Because of India’s relationships with China and Pakistan, the Indian government will continue to invest in these sectors.
 The government is also developing numerous programs, such as Make in India and Atamanirbhar Bharat, that would aid these companies directly or indirectly.

 However, as with such defence stocks, various risks are associated, such as volatility in raw material prices, changes in any government policy, and the size of the order book, which can impact the Company’s performance.